Portfolio intelligence

 Use scenario review and research prompts without trade instructions.

 These are the routes and interactions currently present in the product.
-The research, goal, and risk views are explicitly local-demo experiences with deterministic content.
+Research, goal, and risk views use deterministic fixture mode by default so safety behavior and citations can be reviewed without external model spend.

 A portfolio workspace for holdings, allocation, concentration, intraday movement, provider freshness, and visible unavailable states.